 The Company bought 3,000,000 ordinary shares at the concluded IPO in November 30, 2010 for all employees as part of stock incentive plan.
-The Company intends to distribute 1,000 shares to each employee following a 3-year vesting period, which concludes in December 2013.
+The Company distributed 1,000 shares to each employee following a 3-year vesting period, which concluded in December 2013.
 There are currently no additional stock incentives specific to Executives.
-Details of performance linked incentives will be available for inspection through the General Counsel and Corporate Secretary of the Company subject to prior approval of the Chairman of the Board.
+Details of performance linked incentives will be available for inspection through the Corporate Secretary of the Company subject to prior approval of the Chairman of the Board.